Laminations from the symplectic double: The canonical pairing

-We will see below that this definition is independent of all the choices made in the construction and that $\kappa_i$ can be written as a rational expression in the $B_j$ and~$X_j$ for any choice of triangulation.
+We will see below that the functions $\mathbb{I}_{\mathcal{D}}(l)$ defined in this way are independent of all the choices made in the construction and are given by algebraic expressions in the $B_j$ and~$X_j$ for any choice of triangulation.